athrael-soju/little-scripts/colnomic_qdrant_rag/README.md

 # ColPali + Qdrant (With Binary Quantization) RAG

 🚀 A powerful multimodal document retrieval system built with **ColPali** (Column-based Patch Interaction) and binary quantization for efficient document search and analysis.

+For a more `High Level` read, have a look at [Athrael.net](http://localhost:3000/blog/little-scripts/colnomic-qdrant-rag) Blog Post.

 ## 📖 Overview